Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 For instance: On Medicare's Part B that cover certain doctors' services, outpatient care, medical supplies, and preventive services, it covers up to 12 acupuncture visits in 90 days for chronic low back pain.
 Medicare covers an additional 8 sessions if the patient shows improvement.
 Medicare requires that the practitioner is a doctor, or another health care provider who has both:

-- A master’s degree or a doctoral level degree in acupuncture training or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine
+- A master’s degree or a doctoral level degree in acupuncture training or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine.
+Dr. Yamaguchi has trained and apprenticed in Japan for many years before opening his NYC practice.

-- A current, full, active, and unrestricted license to practice acupuncture in the state where you're getting care.
+- Dr. Yamaguchi has a current, full, active, and unrestricted license to practice acupuncture in the NY and Japan.

 It is definitely worth asking if your health insurance covers acupuncture.
 And then you must check if the acupuncture doctor or practitioner you are considering, accepts your insurance.